Operation InternOperation Intern: Developing North Dakota's Workforce

 Currently Operation Intern does not fund local or state internships, or internships in the non-profit sector; however, some exceptions are being accepted.

-Operation Intern requires that the students must be from a North Dakota school.
+Operation Intern requires that the students must be attending a North Dakota school.

 The company must maintain record of this process in case they are audited.
-20% of participating businesses are reviewed annually for fiscal and student verification.
+About 10% of participating businesses are reviewed annually for fiscal and student verification.
 If a business is selected, documentation of expenses and verification of student enrollment must be provided.

 If you don’t use up all of your funds with the initial interns, you can backfill new interns in to those positions.
 You can also notify the Youth Office/ Operation Intern Coordinator that you do not plan to use the funding and they can be issued to another company.
-All Letters of Agreement end June 30, 2017.
+Funding not used in the first funding round will be carried over to the second funding round.

 Yes, if a student graduated in May and wants to intern throughout the summer, he/she does qualify for Operation Intern.
 However if he/she graduated in May and wanted to intern during the fall semester, he/she no longer qualifies for Operation Intern funding.